Molecular and Cell Biology Laboratory

 William R. Brody Chair

-Diabetes and lung cancer are two leading causes of death in the United States.
+Lung cancer and type 2 diabetes are two leading causes of death in the United States.
 It turns out they have something else in common: both diseases involve a mishap in how cells use energy.
 In tumors, mutated cells usurp energy to grow aggressively.
-In diabetes, cells can no longer properly process a key source of energy, sugar.
-Now, scientists are seeing that medicine for diabetes may help treat drug-resistant lung (and other) cancers and vice versa, indicating that cancer and diabetes are linked by mechanisms that control how cells use energy.
-Increasingly, researchers are exploring this new field of cancer metabolism to find more efficient therapies.
+In diabetes, cells can no longer properly process and store two key sources of energy—sugar and fat (lipids).

 BS Biology, Cornell University, Ithaca, NY